-Environmentalists are becoming increasingly aware that efforts to increase efficiency actually cause overall energy use to rise, a phenomenon known as Jevon’s Paradox.
-However, the paradox can be understood as the healthy behavior of energy-using products.
-For information products – cell phones, smart phones and the Internet, abundant, inexpensive supplies of energy are essential to raise our global wealth and enable people everywhere to create their own wealth.
+Information products – cell phones, smart phones and the Internet require abundant, inexpensive supplies of energy and are essential to increase our global wealth and enable people everywhere to create their own wealth.

 Dominance is the ability of one entity to cause change in another.
 Flow and channel are in constant tension over which will dominate.
 This is a key feature of the Constructal Law, which defines the characteristics of all information systems.